halojasatech/email-template/email_templates/job_invitation.md

 [CALENDLY LINK]

 Please to be noted that we are available every Monday - Thursday at 01.30pm - 05.00pm, so you can create your schedule between that time.
-The Technical Test fil takes 60 - 120 minutes and the test cases is related with your applied possition.
+The Technical Test wil takes 60 - 120 minutes and the test cases is related with your applied possition.
 Please be prepared.

 You also need to fill this form [ADITIONAL FORM LINK].
 Please make sure if you already fill that form before you create a schedule.